what-states-allow-online-notary-in-2024 what-states-allow-online-notary-in-2024

 Several states have yet to make RON permanent but allow temporary online notarization under specific conditions:

-• Alabama: Alabama continues to allow temporary RON under Senate Bill 275, with requirements such as holding a commission and registering with the state.
+• Alabama: Alabama still permits temporary RON in compliance with Senate Bill 275, if the person holds a commission and registers with the state, among other requirements.

-• Mississippi: Under Executive Order No. 1467, Mississippi allows temporary online notarization through 2024.
+• Mississippi: Under Executive Order No. 1467, Temporary online notarization in Mississippi will continue to be possible till 2024.

 States That Don’t Allow Online Notarization in 2024